Here's Why GSP vs. Nate Diaz Just Doesn't Make Sense

 Overall, St. Pierre vs. Nate Diaz just doesn’t make a ton of sense, however.
 It will almost assuredly be billed as a “super fight,” yet neither man has a title right now.
 There are other fights to make that could allow the UFC to cash in on St-Pierre and Diaz multiple times.
 That’s not really how UFC owners Endeavor have booked their fights recently, so the cash grab strategy of the fight could propel it into reality, just like the possibility of the bouts it creates could as well.

-To me, it’s just too much of a gamble that forces a ton of scenarios to break just right while relying on two fighters who have fought a combined three times in the last nearly six years to return for future match-ups, something that’s far from guaranteed.
+To me, it’s just too much of a gamble that forces a ton of scenarios to break just right while relying on GSP who has fought once in the last four years, and Diaz, who has fought twice in the last two-plus, to return for future match-ups, something that’s far from guaranteed.
 And based on Nick Diaz’ performance against St-Pierre, it simply seems like Nate would have to reach new heights his brother didn’t – and then some – to even compete with St-Pierre’s wrestling.

 What do you think?